hashdist/hashdist/doc/source/powerusers.rst

     but if they use the global Hashdist they will share the build artifacts they have in common.

+    Another advantage is simply sharing the source store among distributions which build many of the same source tarballs and git repos.

 Details of managing parallel Hashdist installations
 '''''''''''''''''''''''''''''''''''''''''''''''''''